A sunburn is reddening of the skin that occurs after you are overexposed to the sun or other ultraviolet light.

 - Use a lip balm with sunscreen.

-- Wear a hat and other protective clothing.
+- Wear a hat with a wide brim and other protective clothing.
 Light-colored clothing reflects the sun most effectively.

 - Stay out of the sun during hours when the sun's rays are strongest between 10 a.m. and 4 p.m.